EpsilonSolutions/seamstress/README.md

 Export connection profile and MSP from IBM Blockchain Platform.
 Console > Organizations > YourOrg > Create connection profile > Select all peers > Download connection profile.

+Update the connection profile to contain all the things that are required but are not automatically populated into it for some reason.
+TODO: add detailed documentation on connection profile wrangling.

 Configure seamstress, example:
 ```
 $ seamstress configure